Search has co-opted the citation, vis-à-vis the hyperlink

 Boutique Search Engines

-We’ve returned to the curated web with Notion, Airtable, and Readwise collections, yet we haven’t found good ways to make them multiplayer.
+We’ve returned to the curated web with Notion, Airtable, and Readwise collections.

 What started as a well-intentioned way to organize the world’s information has turned into a business focusing most of its resources on monetizing clicks to support advertisers rather than focusing on the search experience for people.

 The big thing here is that horizontal/‘universal search’ sites like Google use the same interface to search everything, relying on natural language to decipher user intentions.
 Vertical search players like Yelp/Zillow filled the functionality and relevancy gaps by using more structured search formats appropriate to the medium.

 Curation, when thought of in the context of sharing bite-sized, isolated bits in feed-like architectures, is predominantly about entertainment, not utility.
 How do we move beyond the search bar in an attention economy?